holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ## Preamble

-The ***“Ratifiers”*** are adopting this ***“Constitution”*** as the formal authority structure of the specified ***“Organization”***.
-The Ratifiers and all other ***“Partners”*** that the Organization has engaged to take part in its governance and operations must do so in alignment with the rules and processes defined herein.

-The Ratifiers or their successors may amend this Constitution or repeal it using whatever authority they relied upon to adopt it.
-Amendments must be in writing and published to all Partners.
+The ***“Ratifiers”*** hereby adopt this ***“Constitution”*** as the formal authority structure of the specified ***“Organization”***.
+In so doing, the Ratifiers cede their power to govern and run the Organization into the rules and processes herein, except for any powers that the Ratifiers lack the authority to delegate.
+The Ratifiers or their successors may amend this Constitution or repeal it using whatever authority they relied upon to adopt it, provided that any amendments are made in writing.

+Any existing policies and systems the Organization had in effect before adopting this Constitution continue in full force after adoption, however they may not be expanded upon or modified except by the authorities and processes defined herein.
+These legacy policies and systems further lose all weight and authority as soon as this Constitution's processes create something that replaces or contradicts them.

+The Organization may designate other ***“Partners”*** in addition to the Ratifiers to assist with its governance and operations, provided any such Partners have also agreed to abide by all relevant terms of this Constitution.
+Each Partner may rely upon the authorities granted by this Constitution to the full extent that the Ratifiers held such authorities before adopting it.
+All of the responsibilities and constraints on a Partner come from this Constitution and the outputs of its processes, and from any legal duties the Partner has to the Organization and while acting on its behalf.
+No implicit expectations or constraints have any power over a Partner, and nor do any dictates issued outside the authority granted by this Constitution.

 ## Article 1: Organizational Structure